Frengocode/Telegram-App/README.md

 ## 🧐 About <a name = "about"></a>

-This project is designed to provide experience in building scalable applications with Python.
-The application simulates a Telegram-like messaging platform using Redis and PostgreSQL for managing messages and users.
-It uses FastAPI for the backend API and aims to help developers learn how to set up web applications with proper configuration and database handling.
+This project is designed to provide expertise in building scalable applications using Python.
+The app mimics a Telegram-like messaging platform, using Redis and PostgreSQL to manage messages and users.
+It uses FastAP AND gRPC for the API backend and is designed to help developers learn how to set up web applications with proper database configuration and handling.

-## 🏁 Getting Started <a name = "getting_started"></a>
+## 🏁 Getting Started <a name="getting_started"></a>

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+These instructions will allow you to get a copy of the project that will be run on your local machine for development and testing.
+See [deployment](#deployment) for notes on whether

 ### Prerequisites